uc-cdis/gen3.org/content/resources/operator/_index.md

          term_version: 18.10e (Release date:2018-10-29)
          term_url: "https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp?dictionary=NCI_Thesaurus&ns=ncit&code= C54707"
 ```

 #### Specificity vs. Generality

 One of the goals when providing an external reference is to figure out the level of specificity when breaking down a property name that contains multiple concepts.
 The question is whether the new references should be created with very specific designations (This is known as pre-coordination).
 This option would likely create the need for the request of new terms in the external standard if the term is not in existence.
 The other question is should the use of multiple terms that already exist in an external standard be used (This is known as post-coordination).
 The best practice adopted by CTDS is to use specificity whenever corresponding terms are available in the external standard.
 However, If specific terms are not available, use generality by creating multiple terms that already exist in an external standard.
 For instance, if grapefruit juice is a property of interest and it is not found in the external reference, but grapefruit and juice are found individually, then using the individual properties is the preferred method.

+## 4. Programs and Projects

+In a Gen3 Data Commons, programs and projects are two administrative nodes in the graph database that serve as the most upstream nodes.
+A program must be created first, followed by a project.
+Any subsequent data submission and data access, along with control of access to data, is done through the project scope.

+In order to create a program or a project, you need administrator privileges.
+If not done before, edit the `Secrets/user.yaml` file and set up your priveleges for the services, programs, and projects following the example format shown in the file.

+To create a program, visit the URL where your Gen3 Commons is hosted and append `/_root`.
+If you are running the Docker Compose setup locally, then this will be `localhost/_root`.
+Otherwise, this will be whatever you set the `hostname` field to in the creds files for the services with `/_root` added to the end.
+Here, you can choose to either use form submission or upload a file.
+Choose form submission, search for "program," and then fill in the "dbgap_accession_number" and "name" fields, and hit "Submit".
+If the message is green ("succeeded:200"), that indicates success, while a grey message indicates failure.
+More details can be viewed by clicking on the "DETAILS" button.

+To create a project, visit the URL where your Gen3 Commons is hosted and append the name of the program you want to create the project under.
+For example, if you are running the Docker Compose setup locally and would like to create a project under the program "Program1", the URL you will visit will be `localhost/Program1`.
+You will see the same options to use form submission or upload a file.
+This time, search for "project," and then fill in the fields and hit "Submit."
+Again, a green message indicates success while a grey message indicates failure, and more details can be viewed by clicking on the "DETAILS" button.

+Once you've created a program and a project, you're ready to start submitting data for that project!
+Please note that Data Submission refers to metadata regarding the file(s) (Image, Sequencing files etc.) that are to be uploaded.
+Please refer to the [Gen3 website](https://gen3.org/resources/user/submit-data/) for additional details.